by Rolf Sattler

 “Don’t worry,” says the doctor, “an ear is only about sixty calories.”
 (Osho.
 1998.
 Take it Really Seriouly.
 Osho International Foundation, p.344).

-Selection Bias in Science - It occurs when we select data that support our preferred hypothesis, theory, or worldview and neglect or ignore contradictory data.
-The selection may be conscious or subconscious or both.
+Another at least partly unnecessary limitation of science is selection bias and confirmation bias.
+Selection Bias occurs when we select data that support our preferred hypothesis, theory, or worldview and neglect or ignore contradictory data.
+The selection may be conscious or subconscious.
 It happens when we become overly attached to our preferred views, which seems widespread among scientists as well as non-scientists.
 Although in principle conscious selection bias might be avoided, “a large number of psychological studies have shown that people [including scientists] respond to scientific or technical evidence in ways that justify their preexisting beliefs” (Teicholz 2015, p.
 56).
 Most scientists do not try to refute their hypotheses, theories, and world views.
 As far as their own preferences are concerned, they do not follow Popper (1962) who thought that refutation is the engine of science progress (see Sattler (1986) for a critique of Popper’s view).
 Apart from some exceptions, most scientists seem to be happy when they can refute the views of their opponents, but they don’t like to refute their own ideas.
-Referring to T. C. Chamberlin, Teicholz wrote that “the moment you affix yourself to an idea an “intellectual child springs into existence,” and it is difficult [although not impossible] to remain neutral.
+Referring to T. C. Chamberlin, Teicholz wrote that, “the moment you affix yourself to an idea an “intellectual child springs into existence,” and it is difficult [although not impossible] to remain neutral.
 The mind lingers “with pleasure” on the facts that support the theory” (Teichholz 20015, p.
 57).
 Nonetheless, there are probably some scientists who are not the victims of selection bias.
 However, even those who remain open-minded may not be aware of all the evidence that contradicts their views.
 The scientific literature has become too enormous to be known in its entirety by any one scientist.
 For example, who would be aware of a paper that was published long ago in an obscure French journal but that may be relevant to present day research?
 Teicholz (2015) presents examples of relevant studies in nutrition science that were published long ago and have been forgotten or ignored by mainstream scientists.

 Based on his doctrine of sociobiology in which passing on of genes and competition plays a very important role, E. O. Wilson concluded: “It pays males to be aggressive, hasty, fickle, and undiscriminating.
 In theory it is more profitable for females to be coy, to hold back until they can identify males with the best genes...Human beings obey this principle faithfully.”(quoted by Shepherd 1993, p.
 48).
 However, feminist researchers are dispelling the myth of the active, courting, promiscuous male and the passive, coy, faithful female.
 Their research reveals ways in which females play an active role in sexual courtship.
 For example, Jane Goodall describes the prodigious activity of the chimpanzee Flo, who presented herself multiple times to all the males in the vicinity during estrus.”(Shepherd 1993, p.
 48).
 In general, Jane Goodall’s non-intrusive and loving approach towards the chimpanzees she studied in their natural environment revealed aspects that could not be seen in caged chimpanzees, especially when they were treated unlovingly as mere research objects.